 Has your car battery died?
-If you’re in the market for a new battery charger, there are two industry-leading brands truly worth delving into – NOCO and CTEK.
-Both manufacturers produce some of the best battery-preservation accessories in the business, along with many other quality products.
+If you’re in the market for a new battery charger, there’s one industry-leading brand worth delving into – CTEK.
+The manufacturer produces some of the best battery-preservation accessories in the business, along with many other quality products.

-In 1997, Bengt Wahlqvist created the first ever battery charger to use electronic pulse technology for smoother, faster and safer battery charging – the first smart battery charger had been invented.
-Since then, the company has worked tirelessly to advance battery management technology, and today boasts a wide range of products to suit different engine sizes, vehicle types and battery chemistries.
-Some are even portable battery chargers, which can double as power banks.
+In 1997, Wahlqvist created the first ever battery charger to use electronic pulse technology for smoother, faster and safer battery charging – the first smart battery charger had been invented.
+Since then, the company has worked tirelessly to advance battery management technology, and today boasts a wide range of products to suit different engine sizes, vehicle types and battery chemistries, such as portable battery chargers, that double as power banks.

 We’ve long admired CTEK battery and trickle chargers for their sturdy build, fast charging performance and user-friendliness – these really are plug-in-and-go chargers that any motorist can easily grasp.